 Proven Authority on Drone Law.

-He is also adjunct faculty at Embry-Riddle Aeronautical University for their Unmanned Systems Legal and Regulatory Compliance course.
+Jonathan currently is a contributor at Forbes.com for aerospace and defense.
+He was adjunct faculty at Embry-Riddle Aeronautical University for their Unmanned Systems Legal and Regulatory Compliance course.

 Proven Commercial Drone Law Experience.

 One of the exemptions Jonathan filed helped one of his clients to be among the first group in the US to obtain a Part 107 waiver for night operations.
 This waiver allows for operations in Class G airspace throughout the entire United States till 2020.
 On the same day his client received the Part 107 night waiver, he took the Part 107 initial knowledge exam to validate the Part 107 Study Guide he created and passed with a 100%.

 He has successfully obtained 333 exemptions, including closed-set tv/movie filming exemptions, for many of his clients.
 As of 12/31/2015, Rupprecht Law, P.A. was ranked second in the U.S. by the number of 333 clients.
 As you can see by the graph, a large majority of “drone law firms” and drone attorneys assisting commercial drone companies lack the experience needed to help you reach your goals.

 He is an FAA-certificated commercial pilot with single and multi-engine aircraft ratings and is also a current flight instructor for airplanes and instruments.
 Other drone law firms implicitly admit they don’t know aviation because they have to hire commercial pilots and flight instructors to help.
 Why settle for posers when an attorney who is a pilot can help you soar?

 Jonathan obtained a Bachelor of Science in Professional Aeronautics from Embry-Riddle Aeronautical University, Magna Cum Laude, and a Juris Doctor from Florida International University School of Law.

 Proven Legal Author.